Aziroshin/blockchaintools/README.md

 # blockchaintools
-Currently, this only contans one usable script: legacy/vivomanager.sh, which is a simplistic masternode management solution.
-It's what I mainly use to manage nodes (as of early January 2018), but it seems like it might be of use for others.
+Currently, this contains the code base for what, at this time, is predominantly intended to be a masternode management toolset once it reaches a stage at which it becomes actually usable.
+The first milestone will be for it to have the functionality of its much simpler predecessor: legacy/vivomanager.sh, which is what I mainly use to manage nodes (state: April 27, 2018).
+It's here for reference, and in case someone might find it useful.
 Be aware that it is not very robust, so tread lightly.

-Quick rundown of how one would set up a node with it (just run *vivomanager* without parameters and it'll give you an overview of available commands):
+Quick rundown of how one would set up a node with the legacy script (just run *vivomanager* without parameters and it'll give you an overview of available commands):

 ```
 vivomanager install